ajaybhatia/Codes/README.md

 Codes
 =====

-This repo contains source code of multiple languages like:
+This repo contains source code in multiple languages like:

 1. C++
 2. Python